 You must always register the birth of your child in the country where they were born.
 How you register a birth varies by country.
 If you live in the Netherlands and your child was born abroad, you must also register the birth in the Netherlands.

 If your child is born in Kuwait, you must register the birth with the local authorities.
 After you have done that, you can also have the birth of your child recorded in the register of births at the Dutch embassy in Kuwait.
 This can only be done within 30 days of the birth.
 In accordance with Dutch law, the embassy will register your child with their given name(s) and surname, assuming that the father and/or mother has a surname.
 These names will appear in the child’s Dutch passport.

 A Dutch birth certificate will be drawn up using the Kuwaiti birth certificate.
 To this end, send scanned copies of the following documents to the Dutch embassy in Kuwait within 21 days of your child’s birth:

-- Birth notification from the hospital stating the exact time of birth (pink paper)
+- Birth notification from the hospital stating the exact time of birth (pink paper) and a translation

 - Kuwaiti birth certificate and a translation

 - The personal details page of both parents’ passports, the page with their citizen service number (BSN) and the page with their visa for Kuwait

 - Extract from the marriage certificate (not older than 1 year).
 You may first need to have this extract legalised and translated.